gcristian/minka/README.md

 minka
 ===================
-####  Distributing application processes with a balanced sharding strategy
+####  Distributing application duties with a balanced sharding strategy

 What happens when you're exhausting some resource and need to split the heavy processing load into several machines ?
 * How do you do when you need to scale that UoW (Unit of Work, virtually any process) ?